 Why are the Council’s Rules of Procedure still ‘Provisional’ and what does that mean in practice?

 In the debate on Security Council reform, much has been made of the fact that the Council’s Rules of Procedure are still entitled “Provisional”.
-This, to some UN Member States, preserves an unnecessary level of uncertainty as to the Rules’ validity.
+Some have interpreted this to mean that the Rules of Procedure are still in draft format and therefore are merely advisory, non-binding guidelines and that this situation contributes an unnecessary level of uncertainty as to the Rules’ validity.

 1) If “Provisional” were struck from the title, the Council would then be obligated to follow its Rules of Procedure, as written, without deviation.
 This is not the case.
 Article 30 makes clear that the Council’s authority to determine its procedures is ongoing.
-In addition, the Council has already demonstrated, through seven revisions, that when support among its members is sufficient, it has the authority to add, modify or delete rules at any time.
-This would continue to be the case in the event the Rules were formally adopted.
-Moreover, the Council would also retain the power to suspend, explicitly or implicitly, any rule whenever there was sufficient agreement to do so.
+If, by striking the word "Provisional" from the Rules of Procedure, the Council would make clearer that its Rules in fact are adopted, this would not prevent the Council from amending them whenever support among its members is sufficient, as is also the case with the General Assembly and the other principal UN organs.
+The Council has already amended its Rules seven times in the past, and this right would continue in the event the Rules were no longer denominated "Provisional".
+Moreover, like the other principal UN organs, the Council would also retain the power to suspend, explicitly or implicitly, any rule whenever there was sufficient agreement to do so.

 2) Because the Rules remain “Provisional”, the Security Council has followed practice of not adhering systematically to them.
 This also is not the case.
 Other than a number of minor rules which have been implicitly modified or suspended (see a related article on this website), the Council regularly adheres in full to its principal rules despite their “provisional” status.
 These include Rule 9 on the agenda; Rule 11 on the Summary Statement of matters of which the Security Council is seized; Rule 18 on the rotation of the Council presidency; Rule 28 on establishing subsidiary organs; Rule 32 on voting order; Rule 35 on the withdrawal of a draft resolution; Rule 37 on the participation in Council meetings of non-Council Member States; Rule 39 on the participation of individuals; Rules 41 and 42 on translation and interpretation, etc. This is so much the case than in some instances when it has been felt necessary to deviate from some of these principal rules, the Council has published a specific decision to that effect.